 There are some restrictions to this category.

-Individuals who have been in the United States as J-1 Exchange Visitors in any category for more than 6 months are not eligible for the Research Scholar or Professor category unless they have been outside the United States for the previous 12 months.
+Individuals who have been in the United States as J-1 Exchange Visitors in any category for more than six months are not eligible for the Research Scholar or Professor category unless they have been outside the United States for the previous 12 months.

-Employment: Paid employment for J-1 research scholars or professors is permitted only if it is an integral part of the program as described on the Form DS-2019 issued to the Exchange Visitor.
+Employment: Paid employment for J-1 research scholars or professors is permitted only if it is an integral part of the program as described on Form DS-2019 issued to the Exchange Visitor.

-The maximum length of program for J-1 exchange visitors in the Research Scholar and Professor category has been increased from three to five years.
+The maximum length of the program for J-1 exchange visitors in the Research Scholar and Professor category has been increased from three to five years.